On this page

 6. Set your rates

 The Dutch Health Care Authority sets maximum rates for certain independent health care professions.
 Many health care services are exempt from VAT.
-Self-employed professionals, partners in a company and care agencies use the 21% rate.
+Freelancers/self-employed professionals, partners in a company and care agencies use the 21% rate.

 7. Draw up general terms and conditions